This workshop is part of the fall celebration series: The Path Ahead

 About the session leaders…

-The sessions will be hosted by a mix of the following people (yet to be finalized) — all of whom have had some amazing Camino adventures.
+The sessions will be hosted by a mix of the following people — all of whom have had some amazing Camino adventures.

 Helen Turnbull is a former Principal with Kawartha Pine Ridge District School Board, and she is a Founding Director of Wintergreen Studios.
 She has been involved with curriculum development for over two decades, including the co-creation, with Rena Upitis, of a high-school cooperative placement program at the Wintergreen site for students in French Immersion.
 This award-winning program ran for three years in the mid-1990s at Wintergreen before being re-located at the Ganaraska Forest Centre.
 Helen lives in a heritage home near Gores Landing, Ontario, and has also been involved in extensive building, renovation, and design projects.
 She has designed and helped to build two cordwood retreats since taking the cordwood course at Wintergreen.
 Inspired by a Camino workshop in 2015, Helen, Rena, and Zinta are walking the northern Camino route in July, 2017.